Saiyaara (soundtrack)

 Saiyaara (Original Motion Picture Soundtrack) is the soundtrack album to the 2025 film of the same name directed by Mohit Suri and produced by Akshaye Widwani under Yash Raj Films, starring debutants Ahaan Panday and Aneet Padda.
 The soundtrack consists of seven songs composed by Mithoon, Sachet–Parampara, Tanishk Bagchi, The Rish, Vishal Mishra, Faheem Abdullah and Arslan Nizami with lyrics written by Mithoon, Kant, Raj Shekhar, and Irshad Kamil.
 The soundtrack was released through YRF Music on 4 July 2025.
 The extended album, that contained eighteen additional songs (used as background music), released on 10 September 2025.

+To mark the film's first anniversary in July 2026, Yash Raj Films released a two-disc limited collector's edition vinyl LP unveiled by lead actors at Wembley Stadium.

 Background

 "Saiyaara album is my tribute to the best romantic albums that I have loved to watch, and it is my tribute to the first Aashiqui, whose music left me spellbound.
 I didn't know what hit me and it made me fall in love with music... that love story is still continuing with every film that I direct [...]
 It is very rare to have the best talent of the country to be a part of a film music album and I'm delighted that Saiyaara has the best musical geniuses of India pouring their hearts out to create a romantic album that hopefully will stand the test of time.

 — — Mohit Suri on the soundtrack to Saiyaara.

 The album for Saiyaara consisted of multiple composers working on each song, bypassing YRF's strategy of working on only single composers for an album; the previous YRF soundtrack to have multiple artists was for Detective Byomkesh Bakshy!
 (2015).
 Mithoon, a recurrent composer of Suri's works since Aashiqui 2 (2013) also associated with one of the songs, while also introducing new voices: Kashmiri musicians Faheem Abdullah, Arslan Nizami and Rishabh Kant, who was credited as The Rish.
 Other prominent artists include Tanishk Bagchi, Vishal Mishra and Sachet–Parampara, who also worked in several multi-composer albums.
 Suri considered the album as a tribute to the successful soundtrack of Aashiqui (1990).